vitorgalvao/tiny-scripts/README.md

 ### labelcolor
 Script to change label color of files in OSX

+### lovecolor
+Script to get color palette from colourlovers and format it to use in processing

 ### strongpassword
 Script to get a strong password from https://www.grc.com/passwords.htm